paramraghavan/graphDB/advanced/sttm/sttm-magic.md

-Use Select, insert, update,  create  or replace table  merge - in the case of snowflake. the table name could be prefixed with database name like database.table, could be prefixed with warehouse and database like warehouse.database.table
+Use Select, insert, update,  create  or replace table  merge - in the case of snowflake. the table name could be prefixed with database name like database.table, could be prefixed with warehouse and database like warehouse.database.table or database.schema.table

 Note that the sql statements are going to be complex  with  select into happening by joining in multiple tables with case statements, nested queries, it can have cTE’s as well and so on